The Performance of Reason

 · Maintain social dominance

-It weaponises reason and civility to dominate discourse rather than foster genuine dialogue.
+It weaponises composure and civility to dominate rather than foster genuine dialogue.
 The result is a politics of tone and appearance that rewards the calm speaker, regardless of content, and punishes those whose truths cannot be neatly contained.

-Appearing emotional undermines legitimacy.
-Speaking calmly, using technical jargon, and maintaining emotional distance are interpreted as markers of professionalism—even when the underlying behaviour is harmful, dishonest, or dehumanising.
+Using technical jargon and maintaining emotional distance are interpreted as markers of intelligence and credibility, even when the underlying behaviour is dishonest and dehumanising.

 Previous